Mughal artillery: Light artillery

 Mughal light artillery, also known as artillery of the stirrup, consisted of a variety of smaller weapons.
 Animal-borne swivel guns saw widespread use in several forms.
 Elephants carried two pieces of "elephant barrel" (gajnal and hathnal) artillery and two soldiers to fire them.
-The elephants served only to transport the weapons and their crew, however; they dismounted before firing.
-"Camel guns" (Shutarnal) and "swivel guns" zamburak, on the other hand, were carried on camel-back and were fired while mounted.
+The elephants served only to transport the weapons and their crew and they dismounted before firing.
+"Camel guns" (shutarnal or zamburak) and "swivel guns" on the other hand were carried on camel-back and were fired while mounted.
 Other light guns were mounted on wheeled carts, pulled by oxen or horses.

-The mobile field artillery has been seen as the central military power of the Mughal empire distinguishing the Mughal troops from most of their enemies.
+Mobile field artillery was a core part of the military power of the Mughal empire that distinguished Mughal troops from most of their enemies.
 A status symbol for the emperor, pieces of artillery would always accompany the Mughal emperor on his journeys through the empire.
-The Mughal artillery's main use in battle was to counter hostile war elephants which were common in warfare on the Indian subcontinent.
-But although emperor Akbar personally used to design gun carriages to improve the accuracy of his cannons, the Mughal artillery was most effective by scaring the opponent's elephants off the battlefield.
+The main role of Mughal artillery in battle was to counter hostile war elephants which were common in warfare on the Indian subcontinent.
+But although emperor Akbar personally designed gun carriages to improve the accuracy of his cannons, Mughal artillery was more effective at scaring the opponent's elephants off the battlefield.
 The ensuing chaos in the hostile ranks would enable the Mughal armies to defeat the enemy's troops.

-Grenadiers and rocket-bearing soldiers were also considered part of the Mughal light artillery.
+Grenadiers and rocket-bearing soldiers were also considered part of the Mughal light artillery corps.
+The Mughal artillery corps employed rockets, which are considered to be the predecessor of Mysorean rockets that employed by Hyder Ali and Tipu Sultan Despite packing a considerable punch on the battlefield, the rockets were quite lightweight and easy to transport, as it was recorded that a camel can carry up to 20 Mughal rockets.
+During the reign of Akbar, he ordered many rockets.
+It is recorded that he once ordered 16,000 rockets for a single garrison.